diskoverdata/diskover-docs/source_files/support.md

 ### Community Support

-Reliant on the Diskover Slack workspace, this forum is a great place to ask question to the Diskover community.
+Reliant on the Diskover Slack workspace, this forum is a great place to ask questions to the Diskover community.

 [https://diskoverworkspace.slack.com/ssb/redirect#/](https://diskoverworkspace.slack.com/ssb/redirect#/)